umd-dslam/SLOG/README.md

 SLOG is a geographically distributed data store that achieves high-throughput and low-latency transactions while guaranteeing strict serializability.
 For more details, see this [blog post](http://dbmsmusings.blogspot.com/2019/10/introducing-slog-cheating-low-latency.html) or the [SLOG paper](http://www.vldb.org/pvldb/vol12/p1747-ren.pdf).

-This repo contains an experimental implementation of the system, which is not suitable for use in production.
+This repository contains an experimental implementation of the system, which is not suitable for use in production.

 # Getting Started